 An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin …

-(Using a plugin like Yoast SEO helps optimize your categories)
+(Using a plugin like Yoast SEO can help improve your categories’ SEO)

-The plugin also lets you optimize categories individually …
+The plugin also allows you to optimize categories individually …

 (Optimizing your categories with SEO plugins)

-Hopefully, this tutorial has given you a better understanding of the role and importance of setting up and managing your WordPress categories correctly.
-These simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to index your pages.
+Hopefully, this tutorial has given you a better understanding of the role and importance of setting up WordPress categories correctly.
+Following these simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to better index your pages.

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum